Y32bit/AriesTropixDev-Official-Web/README.md

-## Welcome to AriesTropixDev Directory!!!

-I am a Developer, that is experienced with discord bots and websites!!!
+Hi!!
+I am AriesTropixDev.
+I am experienced with discord bots and websites!!!
 If you want to contact me so I could make a website or discord bot, please go to
 [Contact Me](https://ariestropixdev.github.io/AriesTropixDev-Official-Web/#contact-me)

 **I use the following languages:**